ForwardStory/forwardstory.github.io/_pages/home.md

   <p style="font-size: 1.2em; margin-top: 0;">
     Communications Strategist and Content Creator
   </p>
-  <p><em>I help you clarify your goals, create content, and achieve results.
+  <p><em>I can help you clarify your goals, create content, and achieve results.
 As your human in the loop, I adapt & evolve with the latest technology to optimize content quality and achieve measurable success.
   Let’s work together to move from your BackStory to your ForwardStory!</em></p>
 <p>📬 <a href="mailto:forwardstory@gmail.com">forwardstory@gmail.com</a></p>
 </header>